Lakeland offers numerous on-campus employment opportunities, allowing students to connect with the school, earn money and build their résumés.

 - A passport would count for both forms of documentation

 - Direct deposit will also be required—see question #7 for details on what to bring.

 Students are not able to start working in their on-campus position until this paperwork has been completed.

 Is there assistance provided if I want to work off-campus

 Absolutely!
-The Career Readiness & Professional Development Office has excellent relationships with area employers who like to hire Lakeland University students and graduates.
-Off-campus employment positions are frequently posted in Career Connect – be sure to email to gain access OR visit with a staff member to learn more!
+The Career Readiness & Cooperative Education team has excellent relationships with area employers who like to hire Lakeland University students and graduates.
+Email to schedule an appointment!